 The chapel is on a local army gun range, so it is essential you adhere to the signs; you may even hear some gunfire in the distance as we did.

-The chapel itself is nestled in the cliff at the bottom of some steep and slippery steps; you have to enter the chapel to come out the other side.
-There isn’t really any beach area here beyond the steps as it is mostly rocky; there was what looked like caves to explore, but having seen two people slip on the way across, we decided against wandering any further.
+The chapel itself is nestled into the cliff at the bottom of some steep and slippery steps; you have to enter the chapel to come out the other side.
+There isn’t really any beach area here beyond the steps as it is mostly rocky; there were what looked like caves to explore, but having seen two people slip on the way across, we decided against wandering any further.

 Legend has it that there are more steps going down to the chapel than there are going back up; we didn’t read about this until after our visit, so have a go count them for yourself and let us know if the legend is actually true.
-The view at the top of the steps is quite spectacular; looking down on the chapel and out to sea framed by the surrounding cliffs on either side, it really is something quite special.
+The view at the top of the steps is quite spectacular; looking down on the chapel and out to sea, framed by the surrounding cliffs on either side, it really is something quite special.

 Who is Saint Govan?

-Saint Govan is said to be a 6th-century Irish monk or abbot; many stories have been handed down over the years about who he really was, some say he is not actually he but she, and then others say the name Govan is actually Gawain, but it is not entirely clear.
+Saint Govan is said to be a 6th-century Irish monk or abbot; many stories have been handed down over the years about who he really was.
+Some say he is not actually he but she, and then others say the name Govan is actually Gawain, but it is not entirely clear.